-The fair value of our common stock of \$6.34 per share on December 6, 2023 was determined by us, based, in part, on the \$6.34 per share value indicated in the retrospective third-party valuation prepared as of December 31, 2023.
+The fair value of our common stock of \$0.74 per share on December 6, 2023 was determined by us, based, in part, on the \$0.74 per share value indicated in retrospective the third-party valuation prepared as of December 31, 2023.
 In particular, the retrospective valuation determined our enterprise value using the hybrid method, which included a PWERM, with an IPO scenario, and a sale scenario.
 Our enterprise value in the IPO scenario was based on guideline IPO transactions identified within the last one to three years, which was adjusted by a risk-adjusted discount rate.
 The IPO scenario also assumed an estimated timeline for the IPO to occur.
 Our enterprise value for the sale scenario was based on an OPM market-adjusted back-solve method based on the \$1.67727 price per share paid by new and existing investors in the closing of our Series B convertible preferred stock in August 2023.
 The market adjustment applied to the equity value considered the performance of guideline public companies and the biotech indices since the most recent sale of our convertible preferred stock through the valuation date.
 A DLOM of the common stock was then applied to arrive at an indication of value for our common stock.
-In addition, we determined that the fair value of our common stock remained at \$6.34 per share through January 13, 2024.